KaMI-tools-project/KaMi-lib/README.md

 <img src="./docs/static/kramin_carmin_lib.png" alt="KaMI lib logo" height="100" width ="100"/>

-KaMI-lib is an HTR and OCR system agnostic Python package for evaluating transcription models.
+KaMI-lib is an HTR and OCR engine agnostic Python package for evaluating transcription models.

 It was originally based on the [Kraken](http://kraken.re/) transcription engine.